Skip to main content

 Or launch from the GAIA CLI: gaia --ui.
 See the Agent UI guide for details.

-Install GAIA UI on Windows and Ubuntu using the packages from the GitHub Releases page (when available).
+Install GAIA Agent UI on Windows and Ubuntu using the packages from the GitHub Releases page (when available).
 Artifact names follow gaia-agent-ui-<version>-<arch>-setup.<ext> (see electron-builder.yml).

 Supported platforms